spookylukey/django_custom_user_migration/README.rst

 Other notes
 -----------

-* Use at own risk, etc. etc.
+* Use at own risk, make sure you back up your data first, etc. etc.

 * Tested on sqlite and postgres